Aksel Lydersen

 Aksel L. Lydersen (22 February 1919 - 1 September 1995) was a Norwegian engineer and professor in chemical engineering at the Norwegian Institute of Technology (Norwegian: Norges tekniske høgskole, NTH).
 He developed the Lydersen method, a technique to estimate thermodynamic properties.
 He was also active in the Norwegian language conflict (målstriden, språkstriden or sprogstriden) and was leader of the Riksmål Society in Norway 1969 to 1974.

 Family

 He father was Stian Lydersen (1882 to 1939) who was captain in the Norwegian merchant fleet, and Lene Marie Lydersen (1886 to 1978).
 Lydersen married Ragnhild Haugen (1919 to 1998) in 1946.
 Their children are Lars Lydersen (born 1947) and Stian Lydersen (born 1957).

 Background and education

-Lydersen grew up in the coastal village Narestø at Flosta in the Aust-Agder county.
+Lydersen grew up in the coastal village Narestø in Flosta Municipality in Aust-Agder county.
 He completed examen artium in 1938.
 In 1943 he graduated with a master's degree in engineering from the Machine Department at NTH.
 He then worked as an assistant for professor Adolf Watzinger at NTH for three years.
 Next, he was employed at Kværner Brug in Oslo for two years.
 He returned to NTH in 1948, where he taught refrigeration engineering, and completed the degree of Doctor Technicae (dr.techn.) in 1950.